shinejil/portfolio/README.md

 ## **PROFESSIONAL EXPERIENCE**
+**Data Science/AI – Engineer @ NeuroBurst Technology – Kochi, Kerala (Aug 2023 - present)**
+- Developed Construction Site Helmet Detection System, Camera-Based Truck Movement Management System and Rooftop Monitoring System for Employee Activity for a construction firm that increased the security and workflow of the construction sites.
+-	Developed dashboards for Sales Graph Analysis, Area Wise Medicine Tracking, Growth Analysis, Individual Medical Reps Sales for a pharmaceutical company resulting in 10% increase in sales and 30% reduction in overall work time.

 **Data Analyst Intern @ To-Let Globe – Lucknow, Uttar Pradesh (June 2023 – Dec 2023)**
 - Uncovered insights using Python, employing Pandas and NumPy and R for efficient data manipulation
 - Leveraged SQL to extract, filter, and aggregate data from databases, supporting decision-making processes